Imagine…

 Keep your soil evenly moist until your seedlings get their first leaves and are growing strong.

-At that point, it’s fine to let the soil dry out in between waterings, as long as your seedlings don’t wilt dramatically.
-This can help harden them off and lessen transplant shock when it’s time to plant them.
+At that point, it’s fine to let the soil dry out in between waterings as long as your seedlings don’t wilt dramatically.
+This can help harden them off and lessen transplant shock when it’s time to plant them in your garden.

 But when they’re young, keep the soil moist.

-seedlings in a tray, watering from the bottom
+non leggy seedlings in a tray, getting watered from the bottom

-Keep your seedlings from drying out (but not over-watered) by watering them from the bottom.
+Keep your starts from drying out by watering them from the bottom.

 1. Give them enough light from a strong light source, like a shop light.
 The next time you start seedlings, make sure you do it under artificial lights with ventilation.

 2. Keep them moving.
-A good light stand setup equipped with an oscillating fan will promote stronger growth.
+A good light stand setup equipped with a fan will promote plant health and stronger growth.

 3. Don’t overheat them.
 If you’re using a heat mat to germinate your seeds, move your trays off the heat once most of the seeds have sprouted.